 In my experience, most people are not aware there is a "way" to walk for the greatest benefit.
 To get the most from your walking workout, strike the ground with your heel first, then roll your foot to your toe.
 Finally, push off with the weight of your body from this forward position.
 Repeat this with your opposite foot.

 That's all there is to it!
 With a bit effort, focus, and education you are well on your way to reaching your fitness and weight loss goals.
 And these are -- as Thoreau reminds us -- a true dispensation from heaven.

 Talk to Me:

-Do you know of a weight loss method that works?
-Or are you struggling to get rid of some extra weight?
+Are you walking your way fit?
+If you are, what have your experiences been like?
 I’d love to know.
 If you’d care to share, please leave a comment below the post on the website.
 As always, thank you for reading and do consider sharing Body Talk with your friends.